Heavy cruiser: World War II

-Japans was only allowed 12 heavy cruisers by treaty, but had intentionally built the Mogamis with the option to have their main battery changed.
+Japan was only allowed 12 heavy cruisers by treaty, but had intentionally built the Mogamis with the option to have their main battery changed.
 The two Tones were also originally planned as light cruisers, but launched after the treaty system broke down with 8-inch guns.
 At the start of hostilities there was thus a parity between the United States Navy and the Imperial Japanese Navy with respect to heavy cruisers.

 The Germans built their Admiral Hipper-class heavy cruisers of 14,000 tons, although the Anglo-German Naval Agreement was supposed to limit their displacement to the 10,000 tons specified by the Washington Naval Treaty.

 The US built the Baltimore class of heavy cruisers during the war.
 While earlier heavy cruisers were noted for their powerful torpedo armament (especially Japanese heavy cruisers), later ships built by the USN concentrated mainly on anti-aircraft armament, as their main role was escorting aircraft carriers and troop transports instead of engaging in surface actions.
 Most Japanese heavy cruisers were sunk by aircraft or submarines, rather than in surface engagements.

 The US built the last heavy cruisers, which were finished shortly after the war.
 The Baltimore class consisted of seventeen ships, including three of the slightly different Oregon City class.
 The Des Moines class were the last heavy cruisers built: though based on the Baltimores, they were considerably heavier and longer due to their new rapid-firing 203 mm (8-inch) guns.
 Additionally, two aircraft carriers were built on a Baltimore-derived hull, the Saipan-class aircraft carrier.